mplanasgit/project-5/README.md

 <img src="./src/output/lazypredict_top5.jpg" width="390"/> <img src="./src/output/aml_top3.jpg" width="390"/>

 Overall, removing the outliers results in slightly better models (based on RMSE only).
+It's important to mention that the H2O AutoML models were built with a ``max_runtime_secs = 60``.
+In addition, we can access the base models used to built the StackedEnsemble using `model.params['base_models']`.
+We can save StackedEnsemble model and retrieve its base models and parameters for a later retraining on new data.

 ---